zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ## Embarking on a New Adventure with Google Summer of Code 2023

+Hey!
+I am [Aryan Gupta](/docs/team/aryan/).
 This summer, I embarked on an amazing adventure: Google Summer of Code 2023.
 For a developer like me, this program is the epitome of innovation and learning.
 What could be more exciting than collaborating with brilliant minds from around the world on projects that push the boundaries of technology?
 As I delved into the program, I found myself drawn to an exceptional project: the ZAP Browser Recorder.

 ## The Challenge